xijiang/QTL-backup.jl/README.md

-# QTL.jl
+# QTL

-This is a collection of (small) data, algorithms and functions about breeding and genetics.
+This is a collection of (small) test data, algorithms and functions about breeding and genetics.
 They are from many of my repos, mainly on GitHub.
-These data were used many times, and hence majorly confirmd.
+These datawere used many times, and hence majorly confirmd.

 They are grouped in the following sections:
 - `Data`, majorly for test purpose.